 We are a "smaller reporting company," meaning that either (i) the market value of our shares held by non-affiliates is less than \$250 million or (ii) the market value of our shares held by non-affiliates is less than \$700 million and our annual revenue was less than \$100 million during the most recently completed fiscal year.
-We may continue to be a smaller reporting company if either (i) the market value of our shares held by non-affiliates is less than \$250 million or (ii) our annual revenue was less than \$100 million during the most recently completed fiscal year and the market value of our shares held by non-affiliates is less than \$100 million during the most recently completed fiscal year and the market value of our shares held by non-affiliates is less than \$100 million.
-As a smaller reporting company, we chose to present only the two most recent fiscal years of audited financial statements in the 2023 Form 10-K, have reduced disclosure obligations regarding executive compensation and certain other matters, and smaller reporting companies are permitted to delay adoption of certain recent accounting.
+We may continue to be a smaller reporting company if either (x) the market value of our shares held by non-affiliates is less than \$250 million or (y) our annual revenue was less than \$100 million during the most recently completed fiscal year and the market value of our shares held by non-affiliates is less than \$700 million.
+As a smaller reporting company, we chose to present only the two most recent fiscal years of audited financial statements in the 2024 Form 10-K, have reduced disclosure obligations regarding executive compensation and utilize certain other accommodations available to smaller reporting companies.